Beckhauser/proffy/README.md

 This project was developed on the Next Level Week #02 event by [Rocketseat](https://rocketseat.com.br/) 🚀&nbsp;💜

 This application is designed to connect teachers and students.
 For teachers, it is possible to define the start and end time of classes, the hourly price and describe themselves.
-Studens can get in touch and choose favorites teachers.
+Students can get in touch and choose favorites teachers.

 ## 🚀 Technologies